K. Wayne Yang

-K. Wayne Yang is a professor and scholar in Indigenous organizing and critical pedagogy.
+K. Wayne Yang is a professor and scholar of community organizing, critical pedagogy, and Indigenous and decolonizing studies.
 He is a professor of ethnic studies at the University of California, San Diego and Provost of John Muir College.
+He writes about decolonization and everyday epic organizing, often with his frequent collaborator, Eve Tuck.
+Currently, they are convening The Land Relationships Super Collective, editing the book series, Indigenous and Decolonizing Studies in Education, and editing the journal, Critical Ethnic Studies.
+He is interested in the complex role of cities in global affairs: cities as sites of settler colonialism, as stages for empire, as places of resettlement and gentrification, and as always-already on Indigenous lands.

 Education and awards

 Wayne Yang graduated with his M.A. in Education from University of California, Berkeley, and received his Ph.D. in Education from University of California, Berkeley.
 He also holds a B.A. in Physics from Harvard University.

 Yang received the Academic Senate Distinguished Teaching Award in 2010.

 Professional activities

 Before his academic career, he was a public school teacher in Oakland, California for 15 years.
-During this time, he co-founded the Avenues Project, a non-profit youth development organization which is inspired by the Survival Programs of the Black Panther Party.
+During this time, he co-founded the Avenues Project, a non-profit youth development organization, as well as East Oakland Community High School, which were inspired by the Survival Programs of the Black Panther Party.

 In partnership with Eve Tuck, Yang is the co-founder of the Land Relationship Super Collective.
 The Land Relationship Super Collective is a grassroots collective of university-based academics that aid decolonization through land reclamation.